 The original recipe which I had copied from my mom onto a recipe card long ago – Does anyone still use recipe cards? – used refrigerated biscuit dough as the base of this pizza.
 Sure, I could’ve left well enough alone, but being the carb lover that I am, I yearned for more crust.
 A deep dish type of crust!
 Enter those grand sized biscuits in a tube you find in the refrigerated section of the grocery store.
 These are the key to this mile high pizza.
 True to the recipe’s title, they bubble up creating the perfect deep dish crust I crave.

-No yeast or rolling dough required – the no-fuss base of this Deep Dish Bubble Pizza comes from refrigerated biscuits!
+No yeast or rolling dough required – the same can be said for my Perfect Pizza Crust! – the no-fuss base of this Deep Dish Bubble Pizza comes from refrigerated biscuits!
 Topped with Italian sausage, pepperoni and vegetables (or your favorite toppings!) before being showered with cheese, this main dish is an absolute family favorite.
 I love topping my slices with grated Parmesan cheese and red pepper flakes.
 Delicious!
+If you’re looking for more original flavors on your pizza, I’m betting you’d love my Chicken Bacon Swiss Spaghetti Pizza or Bacon Double Cheeseburger Pizza.

 Looking for a dinner shortcut?
 I love to prepare this Deep Dish Bubble Pizza during lunch while my two littlest are eating and then simply place it back in the oven covered with foil to reheat when we’re ready for dinner.
 After an hour in a 350 degree oven, dinner is ready and I’ve given myself time to help with homework, referee end of day spats, or even worse, pack even more boxes for our impending move!